-There is no cap on the number of times you can claim the relief, but you can only claim a total of $\pounds 1$ million in business asset disposal relief in your lifetime.
-Before 11 March 2020, this lifetime limit was $\pounds 10$ m.

-If you have already claimed business asset disposal relief on gains of £1m or more, any future disposals will not qualify for business asset disposal relief.
+There is no cap on the number of times you can claim the relief, but you can only claim a total of £1m in business asset disposal relief in your lifetime.
+Prior to 11 March 2020, this lifetime limit was £10m.
+If you have already claimed business asset disposal relief on gains of £1m or more, any future disposals will not qualify for the relief.

-Alternatively, if you have never previously claimed this relief, only the first £1m will qualify for the 10% with the rest of the disposal taxable at 20% in 2022/23.
+Alternatively, if you have never previously claimed business asset disposal relief, only the first £1m will qualify for the 10% relief, with the rest of the disposal taxable at 20% in 2023/24.